meta-graph/core/docs/guides/DEBRIEF_FORMAT.md

 - Append only; never rewrite or reflow existing entries.
 - Fill in today’s date/time automatically in UTC-8 (PST) unless otherwise specified by the maintainer.
-- Keep `time_percent` values roughly proportional and totalling 100 across topics.
+- Keep `time_percent` values roughly proportional and totaling 100 across topics.